System of Moonsighting for United Kingdom

 During winter months due to South African Standard Time (SAST) being UTC+2, once the Moon sighing has been exhausted after sunset in Britain, the news from South Africa can be received relatively quickly.
 The arc of visibility is similar for Britain, Morocco and South Africa.
-Muslims of South Africa also have a robust (monthly) moonsighting system and British Muslims have been using and relying on moonsighting from Morocco for nearly 4 decades.
+Muslims of South Africa also have a robust (monthly) moonsighting system and British Muslims have been using and relying on moonsighting from South Africa for nearly 2 decades.

 There is close relationships between British and their South African counterparts.
 A bilateral agreement was nevertheless signed recently to formalise the ties and it is as follows:

 Malawi is part of Africa and also has a robust and reliable monthly moonsighting system.
 Wifāqul Ulāmā has now signed a bilateral moonsighting agreement with Malawi.

 Zambia is part of Africa and also has a robust and reliable monthly moonsighting system.
 Zambia National Hilaal Committee has been operating under the auspices of one of the longest serving Muslim organisations in Zambia, Lusaka Muslim Society (L.M.S. est. 1957).
 British Ulama have repeatedly visited and investigate their monthly moonsighting system.
 Wifāqul Ulāmā has now signed a bilateral moonsighting agreement with Zambia.

 Zimbabwe is part of Africa and also has a robust and reliable monthly moonsighting system.
 Wifāqul Ulāmā has now signed a bilateral moonsighting agreement with Zimbabwe.